-97 (Defs.'
+99 (Defs.'
 Opp'n Br.
 3-4.)

-72. Plaintiffs assert that the QuickBooks production provided Defendants with additional information that only supplemented the information already available to Defendants.
-98 The Court agrees with Plaintiffs.
+Defendants.
+100 The Court agrees with Plaintiffs.
 Defendants were sufficiently aware of Plaintiffs' alleged financial misconduct to assert their counterclaims in 2021, and they based those claims on the very misconduct Defendants contend they only recently discovered.
-At most, the QuickBooks production provides further evidence to support Defendants' counterclaims and the extent of Defendants' alleged injuries, 99 not evidence of new claims that may be asserted with a new statute of limitations.
+At most, the QuickBooks production provides further evidence to support Defendants' counterclaims and the extent of Defendants' alleged injuries, 101 not evidence of new claims that may be asserted with a new statute of limitations.
 See Pembee Mfg.
 Corp. v.
 Cape Fear Constr.
 Co., 313 N.C.
 488, 494 (1985) ("The fact that further damage which plaintiff did not expect was discovered does not bring about a new cause of action, it merely aggravates the original injury.").
 Indeed, Defendants have not sought to amend their counterclaims or file a separate action based on the QuickBooks production, a confirmation that Defendants' counterclaims, as originally pleaded, embrace the information gleaned from the QuickBooks production.